 Treatment of adult-onset HGH deficiency

 Adults deficient in HGH due to issues with the pituitary gland may receive injections of recombinant HGH.
-In 2020, The Food and Drug Administration (FDA) approved weekly, rather than daily, injections of recombinant HGH.
+In 2020, Recombinant HGH is a protein manufactured to be almost identical to HGH that is naturally secreted by the body.
+The Food and Drug Administration (FDA) approved weekly, rather than daily, injections of recombinant HGH.
 These injections help reduce symptoms such as fatigue, anxiety, depression, and loss of muscle and bone mass.

 However, the injections produce side effects, including headaches, joint pain, muscle aches, carpal tunnel syndrome, and swelling of the hands and feet are among the most frequent side effects.
 Additionally, HGH also interferes with blood sugar metabolism creating a risk of type 2 diabetes.
 Treatment with HGH is not recommended for adults with tumors, cancer, debilitating illnesses, significant breathing problems, or complications from open heart or abdominal surgery.
 People with diabetes must carefully monitor their blood sugar for elevations with HGH.

 Excessive use of HGH will cause overgrowth and thickening of bones, especially those in the face, hands, and feet.
 Skin can also become thick, hairy, and coarse.
 Furthermore, high doses of HGH can lead to serious side effects, such as high blood pressure, heart disease, and the growth of certain cancers.

 As we age, the levels of HGH naturally decrease, leading some to believe that HGH can be used to restore muscle and bone mass.
 As a result, some athletes have tried to build muscle mass and enhance performance by using synthetic HGH, despite its ban by the World Anti-Doping Agency, Major League Baseball, the National Football League, and the International Olympic Committee.